 Best for multi-pet households: Nationwide

-Best for fast claim reimbursement: Figo
+Best for app-centered claim management: Figo

 Best for customization: Spot